semanticpy/owlreadyL/README.rst

   - Fix performance regression on complex SPARQL queries with OPTIONAL
   - Fix declare_datatype after a World has been closed
   - Fix Pellet reasoning on blank nodes (ignoring them)
+  - Fix Pellet reasoning on strings data property that include comma ","
   - Accept empty lines at the beginning of NTriple files
-  - support non-ASCII characters when parsing SWRL rules
+  - Support non-ASCII characters when parsing SWRL rules

 Links